 The drive did very well in copy tests averaging more than 2200 MB/s for reading and more than 1900 MB/s for writing.
-It’s important to note, however, that the said speeds were possible only when you want to copy around 15GB of data or less.
+However, it's important to note that the said speeds were possible only when you want to copy around 15GB of data or less.

-In random access tests, the WD Blue did very well 4K write and read tests of multiple single requests.
-However, in trials with 64 requests queued up at a time, it did a lot worse than most other 4-lane NVMe drives.
+The WD Blue did very well in random access 4K write and read tests of multiple single requests.
+However, in trials with 64 requests queued up, it did a lot worse than most other 4-lane NVMe drives.

-As a result, the WD Blue will work fine for home users in daily computing needs.
-But if you frequently have intensive tasks, or want to use an NVMe drives for your server, the WD Blue is not a good fit.
+As a result, the WD Blue will work fine for home users with daily computing needs.
+But if you frequently have intensive tasks or want to use an NVMe drive for your server, the WD Blue is not a good fit.

 So, if you're looking for a just-right NVMe for home use, the new WD Blue SN550 is a great find.
 However, if you need one for a storage-intensive computer, like a server, get a more expensive drive, such as the WD Black, or the Samsung 970 Pro, instead.